Diaper: Children

 Babies may have their diapers changed five or more times a day.
-Parents and other primary child care givers often carry spare diapers and necessities for diaper changing in a specialized diaper bag.
+Parents and other primary childcare givers often carry spare diapers and necessities for diaper changing in a specialized diaper bag.
 Diapering may possibly serve as a good bonding experience for parent and child.
 Children who wear diapers may experience skin irritation, commonly referred to as diaper rash, due to continual contact with fecal matter, as feces contains urease which catalyzes the conversion of the urea in urine to ammonia which can irritate the skin and can cause painful redness.

 The age at which children should cease regularly wearing diapers and toilet training should begin is a subject of debate.
 Proponents of baby-led potty training and Elimination Communication argue that potty training can begin at birth with multiple benefits, with diapers only used as a backup.
 Keeping children in diapers beyond infancy can be controversial, with family psychologist John Rosemond claiming it is a "slap to the intelligence of a human being that one would allow baby to continue soiling and wetting himself past age two."
 Pediatrician T. Berry Brazelton, however, believes that toilet training is the child's choice and has encouraged this view in various commercials for Pampers Size 6, a diaper for older children.
-Brazelton warns that enforced toilet training can cause serious longterm problems, and that it is the child's decision when to stop wearing diapers, not the parents'.
+Brazelton warns that enforced toilet training can cause serious long-term problems, and that it is the child's decision when to stop wearing diapers, not the parents'.